oxinabox/DataDeps.jl/README.md

 The main use case is downloading large datasets for machine learning, and corpora for NLP.
 In this case the data is not even normally yours to begin with.
 It lives on some website somewhere.
+You don't want to copy and redistribute it;
+and depending on liscensing you may not even be allowed to.

 #### But my data is dynamic
 Well how dynamic?
 If you are willing to tag a new relase of your package each time the data changes, then maybe this is no worry, but maybe it is.

-But the real question is are you managing your data properly in the first place.
+But the real question is, is DataDeps.jl really suitable for managing your data properly in the first place.
 DataDeps.jl does not provide for versioning of data -- you can't force users to download new copies of your data using DataDeps.
 There are work arounds, such as using DataDeps.jl + `deps/build.jl` to `rm(datadep"MyData", recursive=true, force=true` every package update.
 Or considering each version of the data as a different datadep with a different name.

-But maybe DataDeps isn't the solution for you.
 DataDeps.jl may form part of your overall solution or it may not.
-That is a discussion to have on Slack or Discourse maybe.
-Or in the issues for this repo.
+That is a discussion to have on [Slack](http://slackinvite.julialang.org/) or [Discourse](http://discourse.julialang.org/) (feel free to tag me, I am **@oxinabox** on both).
 See also the list of related packages at the bottom

-The other option is that if your data a good fit for git (being in the overlapping area of plaintext & small (or close enough to those things)), then you could add it as a `ManualDataDep` in `deps/data/MyData`.
+The other option is that if your data a good fit for git.
+If it is in overlapping area of plaintext & small (or close enough to those things), then you could add it as a `ManualDataDep` in and include it in the git repo in the  `deps/data/` folder of your package.
+The ManuaulDataDep will not need manual installation if it is being installed via git.

 ## Usage for developers